 In order for a scientist to run a good experiment, they need to be able to construct and test their scientific questions for possible answers.
-The scientific method is a series of steps that is used throughout the scientific community to test a scientific hypothesis in a way that can be reproduced and provide consistent data analysis.
+Click the green button to download and print the scientific method series of steps that is used throughout the scientific community to test a scientific hypothesis in a way that can be reproduced and provide consistent data analysis made simple for kids.

 Today we are breaking down each step of the scientific method for kids so it is easy to understand and do!
 Let’s investigate a scientific problem, no lab coats required!